Burn-E99/AngularJS-Pong-Addon/README.md

 # AngularJS-Pong-Addon V0.0.1 7/22/15
 This will allow you to add an invisible button to your webpage that you can click and play the classic game Pong.
+If you have anything that you want to add to this, or any features, please use the Pull Request feature!

 # Requirements: (Not official, and subject to change.)
 - AngularJS v1.2.28 (This is the version I am developing with, later versions should be supported, unless if something drastic changed)